valeriaharmash/Multiverse-Portfolio/Backend Project/README.md

 My contributions resulted in a successful deployment of the API, which improved efficiency and reduced the processing time.
 This helped me quickly integrate into the team, building confidence and trust in my abilities.
 ##### Competency Connection:
 This project showcased my ability to collaborate effectively, contributing meaningfully to team goals while producing software that directly benefited the organization.

+### JF 5.1: Knows relevant and up-to-date software testing frameworks and methodologies
+##### Situation:
+This was on-the-job project, there was a strict requirement that test coverage should not fall below 80%.

+##### Actions:
+- I chose `Pytest` as the testing framework due to its flexibility, simplicity, and wide array of features suitable for testing complex Python applications.
+Pytest's ability to easily handle both simple and complex test cases made it the ideal choice for achieving the required coverage.
+Designing and Implementing Tests:
+- I used `Pytest fixtures` to create reusable test data and setup functions.
+This allowed for a clean, modular approach to setting up the test environment.
+- Implemented mocking for external dependencies using `unittest.mock`.
+This enabled testing of individual components in isolation, ensuring that the tests were focused on the logic rather than external factors.
+- I used `pytest.mark.parametrize` to test various input combinations and edge cases.
+This significantly reduced code duplication and ensured that a wide range of scenarios were covered with minimal effort.

+##### Results:
+Through the use of Pytest, fixtures, mocking, and parametrization, I was able to exceed the 80% coverage requirement, achieving over 95% test coverage.

+##### Connection to Project:
+This project showcased my proficiency in using up-to-date testing frameworks like Pytest, along with advanced techniques like mocking, fixtures, and parametrization.
+By ensuring high test coverage, I contributed to the overall success of the project.